 The Oswald Award Program is intended to promote creativity in all fields of study.
-The program accepts reports of all forms of creativity and scholarship by undergraduate students including, but not limited to: artistic and musical creations; creative writing and poetry; and reports of studies and research in the humanities, the social, natural, and medical sciences, agriculture, business, architecture, and engineering.
+The program accepts reports, of all forms of creativity, and scholarship by undergraduate students.
+This includes, but is not limited to: artistic and musical creations; creative writing and poetry; and reports of studies and research in the humanities, the social, natural, and medical sciences, agriculture, business, architecture, and engineering.
 Any current UK undergraduate (full- or part-time) who does not already have a four-year degree is eligible for this competition and is invited to submit papers and other projects in the following categories:

 1. Biological Sciences

 2. Design (architecture, landscape architecture, interior design, etc.)

 3. Fine Arts (film, music, painting, sculpture, video, etc.)

 4. Humanities: Creative

 5. Humanities: Critical Research

 6. Physical and Engineering Sciences

 Students need to pick a category that most closely aligns with their project.
 If you are unsure you can email our office (email@example.com) for a more indepth definition of a specific category.